-ESSENTIAL INDICATORS DOMAIN 3 Numeracy Outcome 9 The child under numerals. he child understands numbers, ways of representing numbers, and relationships between quantities and umerals.
+Outcome 9 The child understands numbers, ways of representing numbers, and relationships between quantities and numerals.

 Indicator 9.2 Uses one-to-one correspondence in counting increasingly higher groups of objects.

-3-Yea 3-Year-Old Rubrics 4-Year-Old Rubrics Kindergarten (5-Year-Old) Rubrics First Steps Making Progress Accomplished for 3's (First Steps for 4's) Making Progress Accomplished for 4's (First Steps for K) Exceeds for 4's Making Progress Accomplished for K (End of K) Imitates counting of objects by counting aloud with no relationship to the objects at hand.
+3-Year-Old Rubrics 4-Year-Old Rubrics Kindergarten (5-Year-Old) Rubrics First Steps Making Progress Accomplished for 3's (First Steps for 4's) Making Progress Accomplished for 4's (First Steps for K) Exceeds for 4's Making Progress Accomplished for K (End of K) Imitates counting of objects by counting aloud with no relationship to the objects at hand.
 Lines up or sorts objects one by one without assigning any number (i.e., setting the table, organizing several bears by putting each one on a block).
 Begins to assign a number when pointing to each item while counting.
 Correctly assigns a number to each item while counting five or fewer items using one-to-one correspondence.
-Correctly assigns a number to each item while counting six to nine items using one-to-one correspondence.
-Correctly assigns a number to each item while counting 10 objects using one-to-one correspondence.
+Correctly a a number item while six to nine using one- correspond to each counting items -to-one Correctly assigns a number to each item while counting 10 objects using one-to-one correspondence.
 Correctly assigns a number to each item while counting 11 to 19 objects using one-to-one correspondence.
 Correctly assigns a number to each item while counting 20 or more objects using one-to-one correspondence.